 “Every society faces not merely a succession of probable futures, but an array of possible futures, and a conflict over preferable futures. … Determining the probable calls for a science of futurism.
 Delineating the possible calls for an art of futurism.
 Defining the preferable calls for a politics of futurism.
 The worldwide futurist movement today does not yet differentiate clearly among these functions.”

-The primacy of these three approaches to foresight was supported again a decade later by the influential foresight practitioner Roy Amara in an article in The Futurist, the magazine of the World Future Society (The futures field: searching for definitions and boundaries, The Futurist, Feb 1981).
+The primacy of these three approaches to foresight output was supported again a decade later by the influential foresight practitioner Roy Amara in an article in The Futurist, the magazine of the World Future Society (The futures field: searching for definitions and boundaries, The Futurist, Feb 1981).
 Having a second well-respected futurist give this framework credence further raised its profile, and a few practitioners then began calling this the “Three Ps” model.
 While its formal academic name might be the Toffler-Amara Three Ps model we’ll usually call it the Three Ps (or “3Ps”) model in this guide.

 As we’ll propose, Toffler and Amara may have identified three universal types of futures and foresight thinking in their works.
-Three Ps is the primary foresight model we use in this guide.
+Three Ps is the core foresight model we use in this Guide.
 It is a simplification of evo devo foresight, a prescientific model and approach to foresight that we will also use throughout this guide and discuss in depth in Chapter 3.
 Both the Three Ps and evo devo foresight are specific approaches to adaptive foresight, a world view which claims that environmental adaptation and selection, which in human society involves competing and cooperating preferences, is the most fundamental way that successful foresight is created, in all complex adaptive systems, whether they be chemicals, cells, organisms, organizations, ideas, or technologies.
 We will offer several other models in this Guide, but continually return to the Three Ps as the simplest and best general way to navigate the future.

 As mentioned earlier, to emphasize their importance, we will often depict these three foresight types using three different colors (blue, green, and purple) in this guide.
 Here they are again in list form: